Program Evaluation Unit

 Hot Spot Surveys

-Procedure & Reporting
+Procedure + Reporting

 Hot Spot Surveys

-• Data collected and displayed in a dynamic dashboard while maintaining respondent anonymity
+• Data is collected and displayed in a dynamic dashboard while maintaining respondent anonymity.
+Personal information about respondents is not collected

-Monthly review
+Monthly Review

-Quarterly reports
+Quarterly Reports

 Hot Spot Surveys — Frequently Asked Questions

-How would the hotspot survey be initiated?
+How is the hot spot survey initiated?

-This process will use the assess.med system, and is similar to how we collect data for entrustable professional activities (EPAs).
 During core clerkship rotations, all medical students will receive a monthly prompt to rate their experience on their last completed rotation and site.
 The survey comprises four items and should take less than a minute to submit.
-Participation is voluntary and separate from the evaluations of the rotation and faculty teachers.
+Participation is voluntary and separate from the evaluations of the rotation and preceptors.

 Why do we need another survey?

 Our existing feedback process using MedSIS is mandatory and doesn’t address the learning environment.
-Hot spot surveys focus on the place in our "person, place, and program" approach to student feedback.
+Hot spot surveys focus on the place in our "person, place and program" approach to student feedback.

 How does this approach add value to our existing program evaluation process?

-• There is a dedicated focus on the learning environment itself with feedback in real time.
+• There is a dedicated focus on the learning environment itself with feedback in real-time

-• It guarantees that neither the students nor the teaching faculty can be identified.
+• It guarantees that neither the students nor the teaching faculty can be identified

-• The process is separate from the existing MedSIS-based evaluations, and similar to our existing low stakes feedback process.
+• The process is separate from the existing MedSIS-based evaluations and similar to our existing low-stakes feedback process

-• Students can be confident that data stewardship for hot spot surveys is the direct responsibility of someone who is known to them, and that their feedback will not be viewed by teaching faculty.
+• Students can be confident that data stewardship for hot spot surveys is the direct responsibility of someone who is known to them and that their feedback will not be viewed by teaching faculty

 How and to whom will the data be presented?

-• Operationalizes the Program Evaluation Framework
+• Operationalize the Program Evaluation Framework

-• Offers evaluation advice and consultation
+• Offer evaluation advice and consultation

-• Supports and facilitates health education scholarship
+• Support and facilitate health education scholarship

 Reporting Structure

-The Program Evaluation Unit reports to the Associate Dean, MD Program and the MD Curriculum & Program Committee (MDCPC) and collaborates with:
+The Program Evaluation Unit reports to the associate dean, MD Program and the MD Curriculum & Program Committee (MDCPC) and collaborates with:

 • Curriculum Management Unit